terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

-You will make a method `GetFact()` that can take a category name as parameter and get a fact
+You will make a method `GetFact()` that can take a category name as
+a parameter and get a fact
 in that category - or get a random fact of no category is provided.

 To make `GetFact()` and `GetCategories()` actually work, add this: